 - A major is the student's primary area of specialization.
 Majors are printed on the transcript and diploma.
 Many majors have options which are sub-sets of courses within the major that represent an even more specialized area of study.
 Students who select a major that has options must choose from one of the options (i.e., options are not optional.)
 Options are printed on the transcript but not on the diploma.

 - A minor is the student's secondary area of specialization.
-Minors are required for all non-comprehensive majors for the Bachelor of Arts and Bachelor of Science degrees and are optional for all other degrees.
+Minors are required for all non-comprehensive majors offered under the Bachelor of Arts and Bachelor of Science degrees and are optional for all other degrees.
 Minors are printed on the transcript but not on the diploma.

 - The General Baccalaureate Policies and Degree Requirements include such requirements as catalog of graduation policy, constitution study, total hours, upper division, GPA, and residence requirements.

 - All Bachelor of Arts degree candidates must complete a 27-hour core of liberal arts courses.

 - All Bachelor of Science in Education and Bachelor of Music Education degree candidates must satisfy all Teacher Education Program requirements.

 - A degree is awarded when all requirements have been satisfied.
 The type of degree (e.g., Bachelor of Science, Bachelor of Social Work) is printed on the transcript and diploma.